BlackSnufkin/LSTAR-EN/README.md

 # LSTAR - Aggressor

-**A plug-in realizes intranet roaming from online to domain controller**

 **For the purpose of simplifying CS right-click and facilitating self-integration, refer to a large number of post-infiltration plugins**

 **Refactored and enriched host-related credential acquisition, multi-level intranet penetration, hidden scheduled tasks, anti-kill Mimikatz and cloning to add users and other functions**